statechannels/go-nitro/readme.md

 ## On-chain code

-`go-nitro` was originally being developed "off-chain first".
+`go-nitro` was originally developed "off-chain first".
 Alongside that development, we are now building out the on-chain component (solidity contracts): these are housed in the `nitro-protocol` directory.
 This directory contains an npm package with a hardhat / typechain / jest toolchain.
 This code originates from the nitro-protocol [npm package](https://www.npmjs.com/package/@statechannels/nitro-protocol), but is being modified / upgraded.
 The new version of the code is sometimes called nitro v2 or "satp".

 Initially, these two development streams will remain independent, with each having its own continuous integration checks.